Zayik/CommandSender/README.md

 	Command Pressed: The message/command to send to the server on key press.
 	Command Released: The message/command to send to the server on key release.

+NOTE: You can also send characters via their hex notation /x?? where ?? represents the hexadecimal value listed in https://www.ascii-code.com/.
+For example: /x0A represents a line feed character.

 # Test
  The UDPListener located at https://github.com/Zayik/UDPListener can be used to test sending commands over UDP